 (D) Academic freedom encompasses the freedom of any faculty member and other members of the full time teaching staff to address any matter of institutional policy or action, whether or not that faculty member is or can be a member of any agency of institutional governance.
 All faculty and all such members of the teaching staff have the freedom to address both the Cleveland state university and broader communities with regard to any social, political, economic, or other interest.
 Exercise of these freedoms shall not be subject to institutional discipline or restraint, save for statements or actions that constitute disciplinary incompetence, "good cause" for dismissal, violations of professional ethics, and/or that are disruptive.
-Academic responsibility includes the good faith performance of professional duties and obligations, the recognition of the demands of the scholarly enterprise, and the candor to make it clear that, when one is speaking as a citizen on matters of public interest, one is not speaking for the institution.
+Academic responsibility includes the good faith performance of professional duties and obligations, the recognition of the the institution.
 Nothing, herein, diminishes the university's existing powers of selecting, retaining and removing from an administrative position a faculty member who jointly holds that administrative position; in the case of joint faculty-administrative appointments, only the person's faculty status is protected by this rule.